Kansas Geological Survey, Bulletin 6, pt. 1, originally published in 1920

 Next Page--Origin, migration, and production of oil and gas

 Originally published in 1920 as Kansas Geological Survey Bulletin 6, part 1.
 This is, in general, the original text as published.
 The information has not been updated.
+An Acrobat PDF version (4 MB) is also available.

 Dr. E. H. Lindley, Chancellor of the University of Kansas,